brainworkup/nih-grant-typst/templates/shared/specific_aims.typ

   We will apply machine learning techniques to identify disorder-specific neural signatures that differentiate ADHD and ASD from typical development and from each other.

-  #heading(level: 2, [Aim 3: Determine the relationship between neural network dynamics and individual differences in cognitive control abilities])
+  == Aim 3: Determine the relationship between neural network dynamics and individual differences in cognitive control abilities

   *Hypothesis:* Individual differences in cognitive control abilities are better predicted by neural network dynamics than by diagnostic category.